Cc618/Luigi/doc/sounds.rst

     # In seconds
     game.set_fade_duration(1.2)

-Music and Sound classes have two methods useful, set_volume and set_pos, set_volume changes the volume of the audio component with a value between 0 and 100.
+Music and Sound classes have two useful methods, set_volume and set_pos, set_volume changes the volume of the audio component with a value between 0 and 100.

 set_pos will change the x position of the sound, this means that the sound will be